couchbaselabs/sync-gateway-tests/README.md

-## Mobile API tests
+## Sync Gateway REST API Functional Tests

-Since mobile is all about a ReST protocol for sync, we can test it at the ReST level.
+Since Couchbase Mobile relies on a REST protocol for sync, we can test it at the REST level.

-We can also drive the clients from a ReST interface, having them apply load to server components.
+We can also drive the clients from a REST interface, having them apply load to server components.

-## Install the servers under test

-You should be able to get away with, at a bare minimum, LiteServ and Sync Gateway.
-If you have both of those, you should be able to run all the topologies.
-But if you add more hosts or want to test Sync Gateway storage with CBGB or Couchbase Server you'll need to configure those.

-### Couchbase Lite

-To install LiteServ, download the latest stable build from the link [in the Couchbase Lite README](https://github.com/couchbase/couchbase-lite-ios) and find LiteServ in the MacOS directory.
-Edit `config/local.js` to link to it.

 ### Sync Gateway